-Englishunt is a company you can apply with to get paid for at-home ESL tutoring.
+Englishunt is a company you can apply with to get paid to teach English online.
 The company was founded in Korea in the year 2000, so it has been around for quite a number of years now.
 Englishunt claims to be the largest provider of live video classes for English language instruction in South Korea.
 This is a company where you CAN get a job even without prior experience in the ESL field.

 The opportunity is available to people in the US only, and it's an independent contractor position.

 As you probably have gathered by now, the work simply involves tutoring South Korean students of all ages in English.
 This can be done via either video or phone.
 Some of your students would be adults and some may be school age.
 You do not need to speak Korean in order to get the job.
 The classes are anywhere from 10 to 20 minutes long.
 Their website states that each class will have a minimum of two students or more.

 The rate of pay is not listed, but the website says it's awarded on a “case by case” basis.
 Also, some people are paid hourly while others are paid per session.
 From what I'm reading, some applicants also get the opportunity to be paid to write for Englishunt (ESL/EFL content).

 Englishunt pays once per month via check.
 You have to invoice them monthly to get paid, and they mail out checks on the 25th after they receive your invoice.